-This is another one you might have seen someone share or heard someone swear by; drinking water as part of your morning routine will help ensure you start your day right.
+This is another one you might have seen someone share or heard someone swear by; drinking water in the morning as part of your daily routine will help ensure you start your day right.

 After all, even top business leaders like Arianna Huffington and Kat Cole do.
 Forbes even lists it as one of seven things wildly successful people do.
 Some take it a step further by infusing the water with lemon.
 With so many household names doing the same thing, there’s no way this doesn’t work, right?